Providenciales Kiteboarding

 The Turks and Caicos typically experiences consistent east-southeast trade winds, yet there are flat days.

-A new and exciting sport in the Turks and Caicos is e-foil surfing, and lessons and hourly rentals are available.
+A fun sport to try if wind conditions aren't cooperating is e-foil surfing.
+This sport is most fun on flat no-wind days.
 E-foils are small boards that are powered by electric motors, and have a mast and foil much like a kite foil board.
 For kiters that haven’t tried foil boards, e-foiling offers an easy foray into using foils, which can be very difficult to learn with kites.

-The Annual Windvibes Kiteboarding Tournament
+Annual Windvibes Kiteboarding Tournament

 The last Windvibes was held in 2016 and the event has been discontinued.